bg-1998/chunked_widget_to_image/README.md

 The plugin uses CMake for building native code on mobile platforms.
 The native libraries (libpng, libjpeg-turbo, libyuv) are integrated as submodules and can be conditionally compiled based on the configuration options.

-On Windows and Linux platforms, the plugin uses libvipsffi for image processing.
+On Windows and Linux platforms, the plugin uses widget_to_image_converter for image processing.

 When a feature is disabled at compile time:
 - The corresponding source files are excluded from compilation